 Not all of this information may be permissible or even necessary for every role.
 For instance, driving records are typically not requested unless the employee will be operating a vehicle as part of their job.
 There are also various federal and state regulations that govern when an individual’s criminal history and credit report may be accessed.

-How does a background check work?
+How does an employee background check work?

 Background screenings pose compliance risks if not done correctly.
 Here’s how smart employers typically vet potential new hires:

-The federal Fair Credit Reporting Act (FCRA) and similar state laws require employers to provide written notification to and obtain authorization from any individual subject to background checks performed by third parties, e.g., professional background screening providers.
+The federal Fair Credit Reporting Act (FCRA) and similar state laws require employers to provide written notification to and obtain authorization from any individual subject to background checks performed by third parties, e.g., professional background screening providers. - Disclose the screening process

 The FCRA requires employers to follow certain steps when taking adverse action against an individual (e.g., failing to hire) based on the results of a background check.
 Employers should consider consulting with counsel before proceeding further.